ClarenceL/infinite-bazaar-demo/packages/opus-nitro-sdk-mock/README.md

 A mock implementation of AWS Nitro Enclave functionality for the InfiniteBazaar project.
 This service provides MCP (Model Context Protocol) tool handlers for agent identity creation, wallet management, and x402 payments.

+## New Features

+### Nitro DID Service
+The `NitroDIDService` creates offchain identities using the @0xpolygonid/js-sdk and signs claims about four key aspects of agent configuration:
+- **LLM Model**: Name, version, and provider
+- **Weights Revision**: Hash, version, and checksum of model weights
+- **System Prompt**: Template, Zod schema, and hash
+- **Relationship Graph**: Hash and structure of agent relationships

+### CDP Claim Service
+The `CDPClaimService` handles Coinbase CDP wallet operations and x402 payments for claim submissions, separating this concern from DID creation logic.

 ## Architecture

 This service provides two ways to access MCP tools: